some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-In the Main Phase Offer Messages and Publish Messages shall be sent cyclically if a CYCLIC_OFFER_DELAY is configured.
+In the Main Phase Offer Messages shall be sent cyclically if a CYCLIC_OFFER_DELAY is configured.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_81